Healing in the Valley: How Faith, Therapy, and Internal Family Systems Are Transforming Grief

 “Trust in the Lord.
 Guard your heart.
 Renew your mind.”

-Because ultimately, no matter how messy it gets, I hold to this truth:
+Ultimately, no matter how messy things get, I hold to this truth:

 Jesus is the Way, the Truth, and the Life.